ipfs-inactive/blog/content/post/057-ipfs-desktop-0-9.md

 ## Once upon a time...

-It was back in May 2015 when Juan Benet pushed a first so-called "Initial Commit" to start a project at the time named "ipfs-electron".
-The purpose of the app at the time was quite simple and that hasn't changed much with time: providing a long running daemon, alongside with a GUI for managing it.
+Back in May 2015, Juan Benet pushed the first so-called "Initial Commit" to start a project at the time named "ipfs-electron".
+The purpose of the app was quite simple and that hasn't changed much with time: providing a long running daemon, alongside with a GUI for managing it.

 > TODO: add timeline